Languages of the Soviet Union: Developing writing systems

-Writing systems based on the Arabic script caused major problems because they were poorly adapted to indicate phonemic differences that are found in Turkic languages or North-East Caucasian languages.
-A first attempt tried to create a simplified form of Arabic script.
-However, the task was abandoned.
+Writing systems based on the Arabic script caused major problems because they were poorly adapted to indicate phonemic differences that are found in Turkic languages or Northeast Caucasian languages.
+A first attempt tried to create a simplified form of the Arabic script.
+However, this task was abandoned.
 Instead, the Latin alphabet was used for all languages of the Soviet Union without a traditional alphabetical writing system, avoiding the impression that the policy was a Russification attempt.

-Written forms were developed for several languages with a very small number of speakers, such as the Finno-Ugric languages Karelian, Veps, and Lapp.
+Written forms were developed for several languages with a very small number of speakers, such as the Finno-Ugric languages Karelian, Veps, and the Sámi languages.
 However, many of these writing systems had a short life.
-In the case of Itelmen, never was put into practical use.
-Other languages that received their writing systems during the 1920s and early 1930s kept using them, such as Nanay, Nivkh, Koryak, Chuckchi, Khanty, and Mansi.
+In the case of Itelmen, its writing system never was put into practical use.
+Other languages that received their writing systems during the 1920s and early 1930s kept using them, such as Nanai, Nivkh, Koryak, Chukchi, Khanty, and Mansi.

 Distribution and status

-East Slavic languages (Russian, Belarusian and Ukrainian) dominated in the European part of the Soviet Union, the Baltic languages Lithuanian and Latvian, and the Finnic language Estonian were used next to Russian in the Baltic region, while Moldovan (the only Romance language in the union) was used in the southwest region.
-In the Caucasus alongside Russian there were Armenian, Azeri and Georgian.
-In the Russian far north, there were several minority groups who spoke different Uralic languages; most of the languages in Central Asia were Turkic with the exception of Tajik, which is an Iranian language.
+The main East Slavic languages (Russian, Belarusian and Ukrainian) dominated in the European part of the Soviet Union.
+In the Baltic region Uralic Estonian and the Baltic languages of Lithuanian and Latvian, were used next to Russian, while "Moldovan" (that is, Romanian, the only official Romance language in the union) was used in the southwest region.
+In the Caucasus alongside Russian there were Armenian, Azerbaijani and Georgian.
+In Central Asia there was Kazakh, Uzbek, Turkmen, Kyrgyz, and Tajik.
+Which are all Turkic with the exception of Tajik, which is an Iranian language.